×

 7 Ways To Say “Happy Birthday” in Japanese Like a Native Speaker

-Put on your party hat and go wish someone a happy birthday—in Japanese!
+Put on your party hat and go wish someone a happy birthday—in Japanese.

-In this post, you’ll learn seven ways to say “happy birthday” in Japanese, discover a few more important words and phrases for birthday wishes and learn some cultural tidbits that are a must for Japanese birthday celebrations!
+If you’re worried about how to share your well wishes, this post has got you covered.
+Learn seven ways to say “Happy Birthday” in Japanese, discover a few more important words and phrases for birthday wishes and learn some cultural tidbits that are a must for Japanese birthday celebrations.

 1. Otanjoubi omedetou — Happy birthday (casual)